An EPC is short for an Energy Performance Certificate

 How do I use an EPC as a seller?

 An up to date EPC is a legal requirement for anyone selling a property.
-They expire every 10 years, so be sure to check whether or not you need to update the EPC before you put your property on the market.
-It’s very easy to find a Domestic Energy Assessor to do your EPC – we recommend you get quotes
+They expire every 10 years, so be sure to check whether or not you need to update it before you put your property on the market.
+It’s very easy to find a Domestic Energy Assessor to do your EPC

 Your EPC will be attached to your property listing when it is put on the market.
-However, you can use the EPC to your advantage to improve your property and make it more appealing to a buyer.
+However, you can use it to your advantage to improve your property and make it more appealing to a buyer.
+Make the changes, like replacing your boiler cover, improving insulation thickness or changing lightbulbs to energy efficient ones, and then get your EPC again with a new rating.
+It's possible this could be a real selling point for a future buyer.

 EPCs for Landlords